 Place them in the pressure-cooker, cover with boiling water as they continue to expand, and bring them up to 2.

 Rinse several times using a colander after the pressure dropped and they have cooled, allow to dry, and then freeze them in small packets; you'll have them instantly available to make hummus, soup, falafel, chickpea burgers or to thicken your stews.

 Then you will have frozen sprouting chickpeas instantly ready.

 This whole process may seem tiresome and boring to you.
-I make no apology; you either spend time preparing healthy food for your family, or you'll spend ten times as much consulting doctors and purchasing expensive drugs with nasty side effects.
+I make no apology; you either take time preparing nutritious food for your family, or you will spend ten times as much consulting doctors and purchasing expensive drugs with nasty side effects.

 Chickpeas are a rich source of minerals such as iron and calcium, so you would want to minimise the effect of the antinutrients that inhibit their absorption; soaking, rinsing and sprouting chickpeas is the solution; some go further and ferment them.